- Shell 100%

 What install.sh does:

-jqis installed and all required variables are present. - Provisions VM: Resolves Project Name to UUID, creates the droplet with Keycloak metadata tags, and assigns it to the Project.
+- Provisions VM: Creates the droplet with metadata tags and assigns it to the Project.

-- Configures DNS: Points your Cloudflare domain to the new VM IP (Proxied: OFF).
+- Configures DNS: Points Cloudflare to the new IP with a rich audit comment.

-- Remote Config: SSHs into the VM using the specified private key to:
+- Remote Config: SSHs into the VM using the ephemeral key to:

 - Run system